0x50B/0x50B.github.io/_posts/2023-04-23-usage-of-ifeatureruntimetoggle.md

 You can use this property to specify your feature class that the feature management framework calls upon, deciding wether said AOT object should be visible/accessible.

-## Why use this instead of parameters?
+## Why should you use this?

 This is particular useful if you want to implement your own feature management as an ISV, or if you want to have company specific features.
-With only parameters you would not be able to hide e.g. menu items in the navigation menu, or even feature specific fields without additional effort.
+With leveraging the frameworks capabilites to hide these UI elements automatically, you do not have to write any additional code in e.g. a forms extension class.
-Even the search box will filter out untoggled menu items, which otherwise would not be possible.
+Even the search box will filter out untoggled menu items, which otherwise would not be possible afaik.